Bulk modify work items

 When you want to change one or more fields in several work items, you can bulk modify.
 For example, you might want to change the priority of several bugs or reassign several tasks to the same team member.

-Use Team Web Access (TWA) to quickly modify one or more fields that will all contain the same value.
+Use the Team Foundation Server (TFS) web portal to quickly modify one or more fields that will all contain the same value.
 Use Excel to update multiple fields with different values.
 If you already work in Microsoft Project, then you can use it to perform bulk updates.

 With work items selected, open the context menu for any selected item, and reassign all of them.
 By doing this, you can quickly assign them to a member of your team or to another sprint or iteration.

 Or, edit all the selected work items at one time.
 Enter a value for each field that you want to update.

 For audit purposes, you can type a description for your bulk update task.